lockss/lockss-rtd-manual/docs/index.rst

    Installation
    ------------

-   **FIXME**

-   In order to install and test the LOCKSS 2.0-alpha4 system, you will need:
+   In order to install and test the LOCKSS 2.0-alpha5 system, you will need:

    *  64-bit **Linux** host (physical or virtual) with at least 4 CPU cores and 8 GB of memory, and adequate storage.

-   *  Commonplace Linux system utilities like :program:`curl`/:program:`wget` and :program:`tar` to download and run the LOCKSS Installer.
+   *  Commonplace Linux system utilities like :program:`curl`/:program:`wget` and :program:`tar` to run the LOCKSS Downloader and the LOCKSS Installer.

-   *  **K3s**, a lightweight Kubernetes environment installed via the LOCKSS Installer.
+   *  **K3s**, a lightweight Kubernetes environment (installed via the LOCKSS Installer).

    See :doc:`/introduction/prerequisites` and :doc:`/installing/index` for more details.